2026 Guide

 What Is a W-2?
 How to Read One

 W-2 means the annual Wage and Tax Statement your employer files to report your pay and the taxes withheld.
-Here is a plain-English guide to what it is and how to read every field.
+Here is a plain-English guide to the document and its commonly used fields.

 What is a W-2?